bhakthan/Learn_Agent_by_Visual_Interaction_and_Simulation/src/prd.md

    - Purpose: Foster community learning and innovation around Azure AI agent patterns
    - Success criteria: Active sharing of implementations, constructive discussions, and discovery of novel approaches

+5. **References Section**
+   - Functionality: Curated list of reference materials for each concept and pattern with ability to add custom references
+   - Purpose: Provide additional learning resources and documentation links for deeper exploration
+   - Success criteria: Comprehensive set of references that are up-to-date and relevant

+6. **Theme Switching**
+   - Functionality: Toggle between light and dark modes
+   - Purpose: Accommodate user preferences and reduce eye strain in different lighting conditions
+   - Success criteria: Seamless theme transition with appropriate contrast in both modes

 ## Design Direction

 ### Visual Tone & Identity